|Cash Back Rating:||4.2 / 5|

 Through March 2022, you’ll also earn 5% cash back on Lyft rides with the Freedom Flex.

 Along with the rewards you can earn in its bonus spending categories, the Freedom Flex gives you a chance to score a large sign-up bonus in your first year: $200 cash back if you spend $500 with the card in your first three months.
-Not only is this a great sign-up bonus for a no annual fee card, but $500 is also a very low spending requirement.
-With this card’s rotating and year-round cash back categories as an incentive, you shouldn’t have too much trouble reaching that threshold and securing the bonus.
+Not only is this a great sign-up bonus for a no annual fee card but $500 is also a very low spending requirement.
+To meet the spending requirement in the first three months, you would need to spend only $167 per month, which should easily be doable given the variety of bonus categories offered.

 Flexible cash back redemption